ndv255/Assignment-2/README.md

 4. my Stars emit a signal not only to the player node but to the wall node that blocks the player from winning

 To win this game you must collect the coin at the top of the parkour there is obscacles like spikes and a wall that can only be passed once a amount of stars has been met.
 With this there is also helping factors, There is a mushroom jump pad that makes it possible for the player to jump High and a speed boost to help the player get to the end  I realized I had dropped in the files for first project I have updated them now

+I also noticed it asked if we used AI on the sylubus I just used copliot on vs code for debugging and organizing some of it.